 About Jack Hoffman

-Jack Hoffman is a 7-year old boy, born and raised in Atkinson, Nebraska (pop.
+Jack Hoffman is an 11-year old boy, born and raised in Atkinson, Nebraska (pop.
 1,100).
 He has been a Cornhusker football fan his entire life.
 In 2010, for Jack's 5th birthday, his parents took him to his first Husker game.
 His Mom and Dad (Bri & Andy) purchased a Rex Burkhead No. 22 jersey for him, for the game.
 Jack is no different than any other little boy growing up in the great state of Nebraska–he loves to play sports, ride bike, fish, hunt, and watch Cornhusker football.

-Fatefully, on April 22, 2011, Jack was life flighted to Children's Hospital in Omaha after suffering a life threatening seizure.
+Fatefully, on April 22, 2011, Jack was life-flighted to Children's Hospital in Omaha after suffering a life threatening seizure.
 A subsequent MRI showed a mass in the left temporal lobe of his brain.
 On May 20, 2011, Jack underwent surgery for the removal of a brain tumor next to his brain stem.
 Only a small amount of the tumor could be removed.
 The remaining tumor was declared inoperable.
 Throughout the spring, summer, and fall months of 2011, Jack battled the onset of Secondary Epilepsy–a condition brought on by the tumor.
 During this time, Jack suffered frequent partial seizures, sometimes up to eleven per day.
 The seizures persisted despite high dosages of two anti-seizure medications.

 Specialists at Children's Hospital in Boston were consulted in August 2011.
 Pediatric Neurosurgeon Liliana Goumnerova indicated that she felt she could safely resect the remaining tumor, and at the same time, achieve seizure relief by using intraoperative electrocorticography.
 Jack's 2nd brain surgery in 5 months occurred in Boston on October 10, 2011.
 The surgery went well, as Dr. Goumnerova removed a golf ball sized tumor.
 Approximately 95% of the tumor was removed, with the exception of a small spot near the brain stem and cerebral artery.
 Another result of this surgery was the fact that Jack was made seizure free, as well.
 Unfortunately, soon after surgery, the remaining "spot" grew aggressively.
 Chemotherapy was then commenced.